Kenmore, Washington campus

 The curriculum table lists the tentative schedule of courses each quarter.
 Next to each course are the number of credits per course (Crdt.), the lecture hours each week (Lec.).

 Becoming an effective practitioner of acupuncture medicine involves close mentoring and instruction by experienced faculty members in a variety of patient-care settings, including opportunity to work side by side with students from other program during the last 2 quarters of clinical training.

-Bastyr's Acupuncture and Oriental medicine program is science-based, led by highly qualified and experienced faculty, many of whom have been in practice more than 20 years in the United States and China.
+Bastyr's Acupuncture, and Acupuncture and Oriental medicine program is science-based, led by highly qualified and experienced faculty, many of whom have been in practice more than 20 years in the United States and China.

 The student will be prepared for licensure in the 47 states* (and District of Columbia) that legally recognize acupuncture. *some states require MSAOM for licensure

 During your clinical training, you will have the opportunity to provide care to a wide range of patients with a variety of medical conditions.
 Within Bastyr Center, there are several different types of patient care shifts available to students: